puzzle/freecad-workshop/FREECAD_01.md

 | **Community & Support** | Strong, open-source community                            | Large, official + community                          | Large professional support              | Growing community                     | Very large open-source community           |

 ---

+# What is parametric CAD?

+---

+## Definition

+Parametric CAD is about **rules & dimensions & relationships** that make your design adaptable and editable.

+## What is it not?

+- Not just drawing lines and shapes (like in Photoshop or Illustrator).
+- Not digital sculpting where you push/pull clay (like in Blender).
+- Not static models where every change means starting over.
+- Not “locked” — you don’t have to redraw everything if you change a size.

+---

+## Examples of parametric modeling

+### Specifying dimensions (parameters)

+- The rectangle has width 50mm and height 40mm.
+- The angle between line A and B is 30°
+- The distance between the two lines is 60mm

+### Specifying relationships (constraints)

+- Line A must always be perpendicular to line B.
+- Line C must always be the same length as Line D.
+- Point E is point-symmetrical to Point F around Point G.

+---

+## Fully constrained

+A fully constrained sketch means:

+The geometry has exactly enough parameters and constraints to define a geometry without having any degrees of freedom (DoFs).

+FreeCAD checks your geometry for DoFs.

+---

+## Over constrained

+There are redundant constraints in your geometry.

+---

+# Simple FreeCAD workflow for beginners

+---

+## Simple FreeCAD workflow

+1. Create a sketch geometry
+2. Make the sketch geometry fully constrained
+3. Apply operators to your sketch

+---

+## DEMO

+Simple FreeCAD workflow

+---

+# FreeCAD introduction

+---

+## FreeCAD installation

+---

+## FreeCAD UI